 Well, except for Isabel.
 Was it horrible to say she wasn't crying any tears over that death?
 And it wasn't Oliver who did it, just super-assassin Nyssa, so really not like it was Felicity's problem.

 John asked Oliver something she couldn't hear over the engines, so she didn't try to listen, just settled in and thought about the night—that night.
 All the things.

 Not the love thing.
-Well, she'd think of that eventually because this was Oliver who said it, even if he didn't mean it, but he might have meant it—what with the "we both sold it" comment.
+Well, she'd think of that eventually because it was Oliver who said it, even if he didn't mean it, but he might have meant it—what with the "we both sold it" comment.
 And the way he looked at her—really looked at her—that night at the house and just a while ago on the beach.

 No one had ever trusted her that much.
 She wasn't sure Oliver had ever trusted anyone that much.